-Autism spectrum disorders (ASD) is typically diagnosed on the basis of behavioral symptoms, without reference to etiology.
-However, considerable research has been devoted to investigations of etiological factors.
-While no single cause has been identified, the available data suggest that autism results from different sets of causal factors—including genetic, neurobiological, and environmental—that manifest in characteristic behavioral symptoms.
+Autism spectrum disorder (ASD) is typically diagnosed on the basis of behavioral symptoms, without reference to etiology.
+However, researchers have devoted considerable efforts to investigating etiological factors.
+Although no single cause has been identified, the available data suggest that autism results from different sets of causal factors, including genetic, neurobiological, and environmental factors.

-Given the current availability of rapid, precise gene-sequencing tools and the accessibility of large numbers of DNA samples, significant progress in identifying genetic factors associated with ASD has been made (Coe, Girirajan, & Eichler, 2012; lossifov et al., 2012; Neale et al., 2012; O'Roak et al., 2012; Sanders et al., 2012).
+Given the current availability of rapid, precise gene-sequencing tools and the accessibility of large numbers of DNA samples, researchers have made some progress in identifying genetic factors associated with ASD (Coe et al., 2012; De Rubeis et el., 2014; lossifov et al., 2012; Neale et al., 2012; O'Roak et al., 2012; Sanders et al., 2012).

 Abnormalities in the genetic code may result in abnormal mechanisms for brain development, leading in turn to structural and functional brain abnormalities, cognitive and neurobiological abnormalities, and symptomatic behaviors (Williams, 2012).

 Structural and functional abnormalities in the developing brain include